rikuf2/basic-csharp/src/content/part2/part2-2.md

 4
 5
 ```
 <Note>The number read from the user is now the upper limit of the condition.
-Remember that a &lt;= b means a is smaller or equal to b.</Note>
+Remember that a <= b means a is smaller or equal to b.</Note>

 - Section 2